Siddhishastri/Siddhishastri/README.md

-# Hi there!
-I'm Siddhi Shastri.
+# Hi, I'm Siddhi!

-Welcome to my GitHub profile!
-I'm a **Data Analyst** passionate about turning data into actionable insights.
-I specialize in analyzing complex datasets to uncover trends, optimize processes, and drive business decisions.
+Hey there!
+I'm diving into the world of data analysis after years of excelling as a Marketing Analyst, specializing in e-commerce and finance.

 ## About Me